Abelian dualities and line defect indices for 3d gauge theories: Line defects in 3d Abelian gauge theories

 The other basic line operator is a vortex line $V_{\mathsf{q}}$ of charge $\mathsf{q}$ for the Abelian gauge or flavor group.
 It is a disorder line operator as it can be defined by a path integral with singular profile of the Abelian gauge field $A$ and matter fields.
 The charge $\mathsf{q}$ is called the \textit{vortex number}.
 It can be expressed as an integral of the curvature $F=dA$

 The vortex number can be also defined as the winding number of a gauge transformation.
 If the theory involves matter fields charged under the associated group, the vortex line requires them to have zeros or poles whose multiplicities are determined by the vortex number.
+Such singularities can be found as certain solutions to the vortex equations satisfied by the matter fields (See e.g. \cite{Nielsen:1973cs,MR614447,MR573986,MR1085139,MR1124279,MR1250254}).
 Alternatively, the vortex line can be defined by adding certain 1d quantum mechanics along the line coupled to 3d bulk fields by gauging flavor symmetries in such a way that one finds the singularities after integrating out the 1d fields.
+The full classification of the singularities in the path integral that is sufficient to describe the vortex lines is out of reach.
+Nevertheless, one can reach the descriptions of the singularities by making use of the dualities.
 In pure CS theory, they are equivalent to the Wilson lines \cite{Moore:1989yh}.

 In 3d $\mathcal{N}=4$ Abelian gauge theory, the half-BPS vortex line is either a flavor vortex line or it becomes isomorphic to a flavor vortex line upon screening by dynamical vortices (see e.g.~\cite{Dimofte:2019zzj}).
 The half-BPS flavor vortex line of charge $\mathsf{q}$ can be obtained by specifying a singular profile of the connection $A$ for the associated flavor group to be a fixed flat connection in such a way that it gives rise to the vortex charge $\mathsf{q}$ according to (\ref{vortexN}).
 Besides, the BPS equations state that the chiral scalar fields $X$ and $Y$ in the hypermultiplet are covariantly holomorphic in the plane \cite{Hanany:2003hp,Bullimore:2016hdc}.
 There exists a solution to the BPS equations unique up to gauge equivalence with the property that the zeros or poles of the charged scalar fields have order $|\mathsf{q}|$ near the line (see e.g.~\cite{MR614447}).
 Therefore one can obtain the flavor vortex line by exciting hypermultiplet scalar fields so that they have codimension-two singularities near the line.
 It breaks down the $SU(2)_H$ down to $U(1)_H$.
 Alternatively, the flavor vortex line can be described by coupling 1d $\mathcal{N}=4$ SQM which is obtained by dimensionally reducing 2d $\mathcal{N}=(2,2)$ gauge theories \cite{Assel:2015oxa}.
 It preserves the $SU(2)_C$ R-symmetry and breaks the $SU(2)_H$ R-symmetry down to $U(1)_H$.
+Besides, there is an attempt to classify the singularities associated to the BPS vortex line in terms of algebraic data \cite{Dimofte:2019zzj}.
+The half-BPS vortex lines can preserve the following four supercharges:

 Analogously, the flavor BPS vortex lines in the Abelian ABJM theory can be constructed by allowing the scalar fields to acquire codimension-two singularities along the line, as discussed in \cite{Drukker:2008jm}.
 If either the hypermultiplet scalar fields or twisted hypermultiplet scalar fields are excited, the vortex line can preserve $1/3$ of supersymmetry.
 If both are excited, it can preserve $1/6$ of supersymmetry.
 The amount of supersymmetry can be enhanced for $k$ $=$ $1$ and $2$ as the theory has enhanced $\mathcal{N}=8$ supersymmetry.